 Put the scripture and token in each egg.
 As you open the eggs, you will read the verse and talk about that part of the last week of the Savior’s mortal life.

 Keep the set together for next year!
 It can be used again and again.
 Have fun!

-Did you try it and love it?
+Did you try this Christ-centered Easter Egg Hunt and love it?
 Or are you going to save it for later?
 Pin it!